About arc42

 -

-The system uses a modular architecture for separating the user interface and services with the game logic service.
+The system uses a modular architecture to separate the user interface, the user service, the game engine, and the monitoring infrastructure.

 - Contained Building Blocks